buf curl overview

 RPC Target

-If http is used then the HTTP 1.1 protocol will be used unless the --http2-prior-knowledge
+is used then the HTTP 1.1 protocol is used unless the --http2-prior-knowledge

 flag is set.

-If https is used then HTTP/2 will be preferred during protocol negotiation and HTTP 1.1 used only if the server doesn't support HTTP/2.
+is used then HTTP/2 is preferred during protocol negotiation and HTTP 1.1 used only if the server doesn't support HTTP/2.

 To use a different protocol, gRPC or gRPC-Web, use the --protocol